impy-project/chromo/README.md

 # ![](doc/chromo.svg)<br> Cosmic ray and HadROnic interactiOn MOnte-carlo frontend

-This package implements are generic user interface to popular event generators used in cosmic ray and high-energy particle physics.
-The purpose of the package is to simplify working with simulations of particle interactions without the need to use Fortran style interfaces to event generators, 'ASCII input cards' and files or C++ dependencies.
+This package provides a simple and generic user interface to popular event generators used in cosmic ray and high-energy particle physics.
+By removing the need for complicated Fortran-style interfaces, ASCII input cards, and C++ dependencies, the package simplifies the simulation of particle interactions, making it easier and faster for a wider audience to access.

+## Usage

+### Python user interface

-Simulate interactions with one of the supported event generators
+To simulate interactions with one of the supported event generators, import the package and define the parameters of the collision.
+Then, create an instance of an event generator, and generate events.

 ```python
 import numpy as np